RobotArticulation/MercurySDK/README.md

 # MercurySDK
 Software development kit (SDK) for the Mercury range of digital servos

-Please note that this SDK is a modified version of the Dynamixel SDK.
+Please note that this SDK is based on the Dynamixel SDK.
 Please see the copyright notices at the head of each source file.